gauravkr0071/Data-Scientist-Roadmap/Ensemble Learners.md

 On the basis of the arrangement of base learners, ensemble methods can be divided into two groups: In parallel ensemble methods, base learners are generated in parallel for example.
 Random Forest.
 In sequential ensemble methods, base learners are generated sequentially for example AdaBoost.

 On the basis of the type of base learners, ensemble methods can be divided into two groups: homogenous ensemble method uses the same type of base learner in each iteration. heterogeneous ensemble method uses the different type of base learner in each iteration.

+### __Boosting vs. Bagging___

+Bagging doesn’t work so well with stable models.
+Boosting might still help.
+• Boosting might hurt performance on noisy datasets.
+Bagging doesn’t have this problem
+• In practice bagging almost always helps.

+• On average, boosting helps more than bagging, but it is also more common for boosting to hurt performance.
+• The weights grow exponentially.
+• Bagging is easier to parallelize.